 But where the cameras excel is in what they can do, as opposed to what they are.
-As well as having a full Pro mode for total manual control, color grading and exporting to Adobe Premiere is possible.
-These are unheard of features on smartphones up until now.
+As well as having a full Pro mode for total manual control, color grading, and exporting to Adobe Premiere is possible.
+These are unheard-of features on smartphones up until now.
 In addition, if you are a fan of shooting video, the V30 has a Point Zoom feature.
-When shooting video, tap anywhere on the screen and it will smoothly zoom in, keeping focus on where you tapped.
+When shooting video, tap anywhere on the screen and it will smoothly zoom in, keeping the focus on where you tapped.

 This, again, is a new and very useful feature.

-You can try and find better for the price, but you won’t.
+You can try and find a better price, but you won’t.

 Unlocked to all GSM Networks, Locked

 |MicroSD Card Slot

 |Front Camera Resolution

 B2 (1900), B3 (1800), B5 (850), B8 (900)